 Positively Jessica Ward on beating bullies and living life to the full

 Jessica of Positively Jessica Ward tells us all about her blog that aims to show people how to turn all those negative thoughts, we all feel throughout the day into positive outcomes and how her experiences have led her to lead a life of exercise, travel and healthy eating.
-She tells us all about this up beat area of the internet and how you could live a life similar to hers, whether you're on the road or just in your front room, she gives advice to suit everyone.
+She tells us all about this upbeat area of the internet and how you could live a life similar to hers, whether you're on the road or just in your front room, she offers advice to suit everyone.

 - Tell me a little about Positively Jessica Ward?

 Positively Jessica Ward was produced on the foundation of transforming negative thoughts into positive outcomes, no matter how difficult the situation may seem.
 After struggling with bullying at school and college, one day I finally woke up and realised I needed to make a change.
 I needed to stand up to those people that made me feel isolated and I needed to gain some confidence, gain some strength and I needed to smile again.